Why food safety is important in the food industry?

 Food safety refers to the handling, processing and storing of raw-materials and ingredients in a safe and healthy manner that keeps consumers free of foodborne illness.
 Food security covers and follows a host of processes starting from on-farm production right through to processing, distributing, and storing through to selecting, preparing, and consuming meals.
 Safety is therefore critical, whether at home or in an establishment that deals with food.
 Failure to observe safe production of food can potentially result in an outbreak of a foodborne illness, which endangers life, and in the case of catering businesses, harms their long-term brand reputation, essentialy reducing profits and as a result could cause the business to shut down.

-Why safety is very important in the catering industry
+Why food safety is important in the catering industry

 Safety is important for a number of financial and ethical reasons.